mistermiracl/instax-cli/README.md

 ## Run

-Clone and run `npm start`, then follow the on terminal instructions
+Clone and run `npm start`, then follow the on terminal instructions.